Centro Caribe Sports

-Centro Caribe Sports (formerly Central American and Caribbean Sports Organization (CACSO)) is a regional sports federation which oversees the Central American and Caribbean Games.
-It is also known by its Spanish acronym ODECABE and/or its name in Spanish: Organización Deportiva Centroamericana y del Caribe.
+Centro Caribe Sports, formerly the Central American and Caribbean Sports Organization (CACSO), is a regional sports federation which oversees the Central American and Caribbean Games.
+It is also known by its former Spanish name, Organización Deportiva Centroamericana y del Caribe (ODECABE).

 Its member countries come from nations in Central America and the Caribbean region.
-It is affiliated to PASO, the Panam Sports.
+It is affiliated to the Pan American Sports Organization.